What Is Advertising Research?

 - Your advertising is not resonating with your target market.

-You can research customer responses to ads before you ever launch a campaign by showing competitors' ads to your target customers.
-This will not only help you understand their response to advertising, but it will also help you position yourself to stand out in your market.
+You can research customer responses to ads before you launch a campaign by showing competitors' ads to your target customers.
+This will help you understand their response to advertising and position yourself to stand out in your market.

-3. Outcomes and success.
 Use research to measure the success of each advertising campaign.
 Understanding the impact advertising had on sales, customer perception, and lead generation, as well as its return on investment, can help you craft stronger advertising and make more effective use of your money.
 You can also use it to compare advertising across different media or markets.
-This can help your company understand whether it needs to revise its advertising.
+This can help your company understand whether it needs to revise its advertising strategy.

 Advertising research into the success of a campaign is most effective when that campaign has clear benchmarks for success as well as a way to track customer response, such as unique ordering codes, coupons, or web links.